 rural and often remote residents, they need to be independent when it comes not only to day to day living, but also to be prepared and able to respond in times of crisis and emergency.

-Forest fires are a fact of life in Ontario, and our members are among those who are potentially at risk from the threat of fire.
 It is important for rural and woodland residents to learn about and understand their risks, and to take proactive steps to make their families and their property safer.

 Every homeowner can do something, and at different times of the year they have different opportunities to make a difference.
 FOCA encourages landowners to plan ahead to protect their homes from the risk of forest fires and follow safe burning guidelines for brush and campfires.